The following programs may be scheduled for groups of 10 or more with three weeks notice. Pre-payment is required.

 Life & Liberty Tour

-John Brown was an active participant in the new United States.
-The youngest member of the Continental Congress, he worked to secure Kentucky statehood and became one of the state’s first two senators.
-He and his wife Margaretta voiced their opposition to slavery but enjoyed a lifestyle that relied on slave labor.
-This interactive tour explores how the Brown family embodied the struggle to bring to life the concerts of “life, liberty, and the pursuit of happiness.”
-Visitors probe these issues by examining objects and excerpts from Brown family writings.
+John and Margaretta Brown were active participants in the new United States.
+As a member of the Congress, John worked to secure Kentucky statehood and became one of the state’s first two U.S. senators.
+Magaretta embodied the principles of Republican Motherhood.
+Although they voiced opposition to slavery, the Browns' affluent lifestyle depended on the labor of men and women they enslaved.
+In this interactive tour, visitors will probe these issues by examining objects and excerpts from Brown family writings. $10 per person.

 Our Beloved Ghost Tour